Accessing and using UK-based extractive company reports on payments to governments data

 Data-based advocacy partnerships

-Building on its 2016 Data Extractors project, PWYP UK is interested in working with other PWYP coalitions and members around the world to analyse payments and conduct data-based advocacy focused on UK-based extractive companies’ transparency reports.
-To discuss possible collaboration, please contact email@example.com in English, French or Spanish.
+Building on its 2016 Data Extractors project, PWYP UK is working with several PWYP member organisations around the world to analyse payments and conduct data-based advocacy focused on UK-based extractive companies’ transparency reports.
+To discuss possible collaboration, please contact [email protected] in English, French or Spanish.